ktaletsk/taletskiy-com/content/blogs/jupytercon-25.md

 {{< youtube MvZ-UUpqYMw >}}

 This is a talk I wanted to present for quite some time.
-I had a chance to do a brief intro to Notebooks Hub approach to running non-notebook applications at the previous JupyterCon ([see blog post here](/blogs/jupytercon-23)), but the opportunity to present this in full detail came only after I left the company, especially, because the topic found such strong interest in the community.
+I had a chance to do a brief intro to Notebooks Hub's approach to running non-notebook applications at the [previous JupyterCon](/blogs/jupytercon-23), but the opportunity to present this in full detail came only after I departed the team.
-I am grateful to Axle for the opportunity to still present this material.
+I am grateful to Axle for the opportunity to still present this material, especially, because the topic found such strong interest in the community.

 Initially, I was planning to organize a Birds-of-a-Feather (BoF) session with JupyterHub deployers, but it ended up being a talk.
-It so happened that Yuvi @ 2i2c was giving his own perspective on
+As it turned out, Yuvi Panda @ 2i2c was giving his own perspective ([Not Just Notebooks](https://jupytercon2025.sched.com/event/28H4l/not-just-for-notebooks-jupyterhub-in-2025-yuvi-p-2i2c)) on running applications, and his talk really echoed mine.

-"JupyterHub satellites" as I called them in this talk are really just applications other than Jupyter Notebook/Lab (RStudio, VSCode, Streamlit) orchestrated by JupyterHub.
-Even though, community had tools and recipes for a long time now, our approach was a little different, as we relied on standalone proxy (jhsingle_native_proxy).
+"JupyterHub satellites" as I call them, are really just applications other than Jupyter Notebook/Lab (RStudio, VSCode, Streamlit) orchestrated by JupyterHub.
+Even though the community had tools and recipes for a long time now, our approach was a little different, as we relied on standalone proxy (jhsingle_native_proxy) and standardized Docker containers.
 Both my and Yuvi's talk highlighted the need to update documentation and centralize the existing recipes (scripts, Docker images) to unlock even more satellites (i.e. [Marimo](https://marimo.io/), [Dyad](https://www.dyad.sh/), [Positron](https://github.com/posit-dev/positron), etc) by the community efforts.

-Recent updates to Jupyter Server proxy adding standalone mode, finally allowed for both standalone and integrated experiences in JupyterHub with the unified codebase under an official Jupyter repo.
+Recent updates to Jupyter Server proxy adding standalone mode, finally allowed for both standalone and integrated experiences in JupyterHub with a unified codebase under an official Jupyter repo.
 Since jhsingle_native_proxy was not actively maintained, it provides an off-ramp for existing users to join the community effort.

-I heard back after my talk that there are users of JupyterHub interested in collaborating on open-sourcing the recipes for wrapping dashboards in Docker containers, which I hope to meet at Hub Dash on Dec 2-3.
+After my talk, I heard from JupyterHub users who are interested in collaborating on open-sourcing the recipes for wrapping dashboards in Docker containers.
+I hope to meet them at the [Hub Dash](https://jupyter.zulipchat.com/#narrow/channel/469744-jupyterhub/topic/Hub.20Dash.3A.202-3.20December.202025/near/554490824) on December 2-3.

-To wrap up, I would like to thank Chris Holdgraf and Yuvi Panda @ 2i2c for productive conversations on the topic before and after this talk!
+To wrap up, I would like to thank Yuvi Panda and Chris Holdgraf @ 2i2c for productive conversations on the topic before and after this talk!

 ## Favorite talks